tailevan/tailevan.github.io/about.markdown

 permalink: /about/
 ---

-This is Statistic and Probability Summaries
+This is Statistics and Probability Summaries

 - Tai Le Van
     - [Github](https://github.com/tailevan)